 - Institution, by contributing to a seamless learning environment which fosters the development of competent and compassionate mental healthcare professionals.

-- Community, by graduating professionals who understand the importance of community service, forging community alliances, and having an understanding of culturally appropriate care.
+- Community, by graduating professionals who understand the importance of community service, forging community alliances, and understanding culturally appropriate care.

-- World, by graduating culturally competent professionals who practice across the globe and contribute to research and social action.
+- World, by graduating culturally humble professionals who practice across the globe and contribute to research and social action.

 The Graduate Art Therapy and Counseling Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Council for Art Therapy Education (ACATE).